 Changing these Root Zone keys doesn’t mean there has been a breach.

 These cryptographic keys are being changed now because in theory, with the help of supercomputers and enough time, encryption codes can be cracked.
-Thankfully, they got it to a much more secure 2048-bit key compared to
+Thankfully, they got it to a much more secure 2048-bit key compared to the previous 1024-bit key.

 When the new key becomes available, the old key will become invalid – same goes with changing your password as a security measure to protect your account.